|Policy & Guidance|

 NIH generally will withhold the following types of records or information in response to a FOIA request:

+Applicants are instructed to identify proprietary information at the time of submission of an application.
 If, after receiving a FOIA request, NIH has substantial reason to believe that information in its records could reasonably be considered exempt from release, the appropriate NIH FOI office will notify the applicant or grantee, through the PD/PI, before the information is released.
-In the case of multiple PD/PI’s the contact PD/PI will be notified and is responsible for coordinating any response to the notice.
-Multiple submissions will not be accepted.
+In the case of multiple PD/PI’s the Contact PD/PI will be notified and is responsible for coordinating any response to the notice.
+Multiple responses to the notice will not be accepted.
+If an applicant fails to identify proprietary information at the time of submission as instructed in the application guide, a significant substantive justification will be required to withhold the information if requested under FOIA.
 The PD/PI will be given five (5) working days to identify potentially patentable or commercially valuable information that the PD/PI believes should not be disclosed.
 Any such submission must be specific as to the nature and type of commercial harm that will result if the requested information is released.
 Submissions that merely state in general terms that the grant application or portions should not be released will not be honored.
 If the PD/PI does not respond within that time period, the grant will be prepared for release in accordance with applicable FOIA policies and released to the requester.
 If the PD/PI does identify commercial or proprietary information an NIH official will review that response.
 After NIH consideration of the response, the PD/PI and grantee will be informed if NIH does not agree with the PD/PI’s position.
 If a document contains both disclosable and non-disclosable information, the non-disclosable information will be redacted and the balance of the document will be disclosed.

 The HHS regulations implementing FOIA provide that only the NIH FOI Officer may deny requests for information.
 Requests for information, the release of which is believed to be exempt under FOIA, are referred to the NIH FOI Officer along with written documentation of the rationale for nondisclosure.
 If the NIH FOI Officer determines that the requested information is exempt from release under FOIA, the requester may appeal that determination to the Deputy Assistant Secretary for Public Affairs (Media), HHS.
 Additional information on the FOIA process is available at the NIH FOI Office Web site (http://www.nih.gov/icd/od/foia).